SwissLife-OSS/thor-generator/README.md

 Install-Package Thor.Generator
 ```

 2. With classic .net projects we will inject ThorGen into your project file and run ThorGen for this project before every build.
 With the new MSBuild projects used for .net core our package will be located in the global package cache.
-You can then either integrate our MSBuild task into your projects or use the esgen console from your build scripts.
+You can then either integrate our MSBuild task into your projects or use the ThorGen console from your build scripts.

 We have a walk through for both scenarious [here](https://github.com/ChilliCream/thor-generator-docs/blob/master/README.md).

 ### Windows

-If you opt to install esgen on windows you can use chocolatey.
+If you opt to install ThorGen on windows you can use chocolatey.

 ```powershell
 choco install Thor.Generator